GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 * The penalty to spellchecks and counterspell checks is reduced by 1.
 * Reduce the casting time of the spell by 1 action (to a minimum of 1 action).

-**Critical Failure**: You have surronded yourself in a foggy veil for a moment and receive spellsickness equal to the spell's tier minus 1 and an instance of Archblight.
+**Critical Failure**: You have surrounded yourself in a foggy veil for a moment and receive spell sickness equal to the spell's tier minus 1 and an instance of Archblight.

 #### Dance Macabre